 Following graduation, Angel sent out emails and applications for various positions and was able to have something to show of her training with her portfolio and class project.
 In her first job following graduation, Angel was the first woman in her IT department, a huge personal accomplishment.
 Once brought on in that role, she sat down with two CEO’s to discuss what to do to bring more women into the department.
 “It was a big partnership to bring that awareness to them and talk about what we can do to attract more women into these roles,” she mentioned.
 Now, Angel is a Web Developer in a government role, which drastically changed her salary from $30k annually working in healthcare to $70k annually at the start of her career in tech.

-In collaboration with a fellow learner, Jeremy Chappell, Angel started a nonprofit organization, i3 Project, which partners with other local nonprofits to teach the youth and individuals in the urban, low-income communities how to code.
-She hopes to make an impact with youths interested in tech based on the preparation and training she received at Per Scholas.
+In collaboration with a fellow learner, Jeremy Chappell, Angel started a nonprofit organization, i3 Project, which partners with other local nonprofits to teach youth and individuals in urban, low-income communities how to code.
+She hopes to make an impact with young people interested in tech based on the preparation and training she received at Per Scholas.
 Given her experience as one of the few women in tech in her area and first position, she also looks to use her nonprofit to raise awareness for women in the tech workforce.

 Read the next graduate story

 Per Scholas gave me a restart in life and it allowed me to rebuild that confidence and enter a field where I can make a competitive income to sustain myself in Boston.